4/5

 Rational Experiental Inventory (REI)

-The Rational Experiental Inventory (REI) was published by Pacini & Epstein in 1999.
-The theoretical basis for this questionnaire is Epstein’s theoretical work, known as the Cognitive Experiential Self Theory (CEST).
+The Rational Experiential Inventory (REI) was published by Pacini and Epstein in 1999.
+The questionnaire builds on Epstein’s Cognitive-Experiential Self-Theory (CEST).

-According to this theory, each person to some extent uses two conceptually different thinking styles: a preconscious experiential system (fast intuitive automatic) and a conscious rational system (slower logical)
+According to this theory, everyone uses two distinct thinking modes to some degree: a preconscious experiential system (fast, intuitive, automatic) and a conscious rational system (slower and more logical).

 References